What is Sustainability and How Do I Teach It?

 The Great Pacific Garbage Patch provides teachers with the ultimate in contexts for exploring issues of sustainability.
 It’s huge.
 It’s gross.
 And it’s real!

-This downloadable Great Pacific Garbage Patch comprehension sheet is a great teaching resource for Year 5 and Year 6 English that aligns with the Australian Curriculum and the sustainability cross-curricular priority.
+This downloadable Great Pacific Garbage Patch comprehension sheet is a great teaching resource for Year 5 and Year 6 English.

 15. Access the Wisdom of Local Community

-- Send an email or Facebook message to an environmental organisation in your local area.
+- Send an email or Facebook message to an environmental organization in your local area.
 Or, even better, pick up the phone and give them a call!

 - Invite someone from the local community to come and speak to your class about the sustainability work that they do.

-- Organise an excursion or incursion with a local organisation for students to participate in bushland rejuvenation, Clean Up Australia Day or tour an organic farm.
+- Organize an excursion or incursion with a local organization for students to participate in bushland rejuvenation, a clean up of their local area or tour an organic farm.